lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 21 August 2014

+Really, I'm interested in how Radcliffe's rationalizing conclusions compare to her imitators.
+Are other explanations more plausible, more detailed?
+Less?
+How many forgo the explanation altogether?

+Maybe I could read just the last chapters of a wide range of books, to see what kinds of explanations they offer.
+Or I think Tracy usually specifies if things are explained in the end?

 ## 17 August 2014

 Started gathering less-concrete setting data in addition-- so, now 'Place' and 'Year' include all locations and centuries definitively indicated by Tracy; 'Area' is an adjective based on the 'feel' of the story and especially the characters' names; and 'Era' is either 'past' (potentially with some elaboration) or 'contemporary', based on the plot structure and especially the presence of noble castle-owners.